dwaynecalhoun/testing/README.md

-# testing to ensure a platform for learinhg
+# testing to ensure a platform for learning